Time travelling with change data capture

 In principle, it's a nice, clear solution when you read "null" as "unknown".
 In practice, I've found it complicates real-world use of the view.
 Anyone using this view will need to remember to handle the null case, or they will get queries that work but produce incorrect results for transactions that are current.
 In other words, a breeding ground for bugs.

-Handling null end timestamps
+Handling null end timestamps¶

 To provide a more intuitive handling of end timestamps for this kind of common point-in-time query, I can update my view to provide appropriate values.
 Null in this situation means that there is no known subsequent transaction.
-I can use COALESCE to provide an appropriate value in place of null.
+I can use COALESCE

 There are several options to make the kind of query I outlined above work intuitively.

-• CURRENT_TIMESTAMP inserts the timestamp when the query runs.
+inserts the timestamp when the query runs.
 I need to be careful to get the timestamp format correct as I'm depending on string sorting.
-Precision hasn't caused any issues for me, but time zones could present problems.
+Precision hasn't caused any issues for me, but time zones could present problems.- As the values are strings, and non-null values will start with a number, I could use a string like

-• As the values are strings, and non-null values will start with a number, I could use a string like unknown to represent those values with correct ordering.
-This approach could cause problems if users need to parse and compute with the timestamp values.
+to represent those values with correct ordering.
+This approach could cause problems if users need to parse and compute with the timestamp values. - I could choose a fixed, valid timestamp value in the far future.

 I'm not sure which is "best", but I think I would try the "unknown" value next time.
 It seems least likely to confuse and will break if anyone tried to inappropriately parse it as a meaningful timestamp.
 Let's give it a try.